 Is that dog friendly?
-Tips on helping your children avoid dog bites
+How to prevent dog bites in children

-How to teach your children to approach dogs and avoid being bitten
+Teach children how to approach dogs and avoid being bitten

 Every year, more than 800,000 Americans seek medical attention for dog bites and at least half of them are children, per the American Veterinary Medical Foundation.
 Children are, by far, the most common victims of dog bites and are more likely to be severely injured.

 During the summertime, dog bites rise due to the increased amount of time both dogs and children spend outside.
 Whether it is an unfamiliar dog or family dog, all dogs can bite and need to be approached carefully.
-Keep your family safe this summer by following tips from our expert:
+Follow this advice for preventing dog bites in children.

-Stay calm - Examine the wound and apply pressure if it is bleeding.
-Call your pediatrician.
-If you have to head to the ER, pack a bag with toys for your child.
+While a dog bite can be frightening, do your best to stay calm to help your child.
+Examine the wound and apply pressure if it is bleeding.
+Call your pediatrician to determine if you should head to the ER or for more instructions.
 In the chance your child may need stitches, avoid giving them food or drinks.

-The video at the top of the page shows you how to act like a tree and a rock.
+Watch the video at the top of the page for examples of how to act like a tree and a rock.